-The wind during the Spring are weak, near the shoreline breeze is happening almost every day, while over land, especially when there is atmospheric instability we have local storms that can even produce some hail.
+The wind during the Spring is weak, and near the shoreline, breeze is happening almost every day, while over land, especially when there is atmospheric instability we have local storms that can even produce some hail.

-Gradually the famous Aegean Meltemi winds pick up strength and start to affect Chalkidiki while in the morning hours there is a light wind going from land to the sea.
+Gradually the famous Aegean Meltemi winds pick up strength and start to affect Chalkidiki while in the morning hours, there is a light wind going from land to the sea.
 The Meltemi or “Etisies” are North East winds in North Aegean that pick up strength after sunrise and slow down after sunset.
-Their maximum comes in August (and may locally reach gale force in the south Aegean).
-They greatly affect Halkidiki especially the east peninsula coasts.
+Starting in July, their maximum comes in August (and may locally reach gale force in the south Aegean).
+They greatly affect Halkidiki, especially the east peninsula coasts.
 In May and June, the Meltemi is mild in Halkidiki, as in September and October.
 The closest large city, Thessaloniki is not affected by the Meltemi or the weather in Halkidiki in general as is in a different climate system.

-In these areas the wind will pick up in the afternoon right before sundown.
-In areas that the terrain morphology makes it possible they may cross to the west affecting the local sea breeze.
-At the East side of the South of Sithonia the more south we go the larger the waves.
-North areas of the golfs there is no waves problem from the Meltemi.
+In these areas, the wind will pick up in the afternoon right before sundown.
+In areas where the terrain morphology makes it possible, they may cross to the west affecting the local sea breeze.
+On the East side of the South of Sithonia the more south we go, the larger the waves.
+North areas of the golf there is no waves problem from the Meltemi.

-At the end of the Summer and beginning of Autumn the Meltemi and the sea breezes become weaker.
-But when there is instability local storms are created over the sea and the cost that continue to the early evening.
-Gradually Both Meltemi and breeze stop entirely, low winds, good temperature is standard until the first cold winds start coming from the North.
-Generally the first sustained rains are an indication that winter is close.
+At the end of the Summer and beginning of Autumn, the Meltemi and the sea breezes become weaker.
+But when there is instability local storms are created over the sea and the cost that continues to the early evening.
+Gradually Both Meltemi and breeze stop entirely, low winds, the good temperature is standard until the first cold winds start coming from the North.
+Generally, the first sustained rains are an indication that winter is close.

 |Max temperature (daytime)||9||11||13||18||23||27||30||29||25||20||15||11|